Kingdom of Bora Bora: Pre-contact period

 The history of Bora Bora is marked by the rivalry of two clans: one based near Faanui, consisting of families attached to the marae Farerua, and the other consisting of the families of Nunue and Anau around the marae Vaiotaha, which was long among the most important marae of Polynesia.

 There was also a rivalry between Bora Bora and Raʻiātea for religious power.
 Initially, there was a similarity between the institutions of Bora Bora and Raiatea, which suggests that the two islands exercised joint religious and political authority over the other Leeward Islands.
 However, Raiatea ultimately became the center of religious power, while Bora-Bora retained a particularly strong military power, expressed both in internal wars and in wars with rival islands.

 According to Tupaia, who came from Raʻiātea, Bora Bora was originally a place of exile for thieves and other wrongdoers.
 These outcasts eventually became pirates, who raided the other islands.
 In the 18th century a great chief, Puni (Teihotu Matarua), succeeded in dominating the island's other clans.
 He then conquered Tahaa and attacked Raʻiātea, which he conquered in 1763 after a three-year campaign.
 In 1769, when James Cook landed at Tahaa and Raʻiātea, the islands were still dominated by Puni and his Bora Bora warriors.

-At Puni's death, his nephew Tapoa I, paramount chief of Bora Bora, Raiatea and Tahaa, settled at Raʻiātea, leaving local power to the chiefs Mai and Tefaaora, originally of Nunue and Anau, and members of the marae of Vaiotaha.
+At Puni's death, his nephew Tapoa I, paramount chief of Bora Bora, Raiatea and Tahaa, settled at Raʻiātea, leaving local power to the chiefs Ma'i III and Tefa'aora I, originally of Nunue and Anau, and members of the marae of Vaiotaha.